antmelekhin/ansible-role-java/README.md

 Role Variables
 --------------

-All variables which can be overridden are stored in `defaults/main.yml` file as well as in `meta/argument_specs.yml`.
+All variables that can be overridden are stored in the [defaults/main.yml](https://github.com/antmelekhin/ansible-role-java/blob/main/defaults/main.yml) file.
+Please refer to the [meta/argument_specs.yml](https://github.com/antmelekhin/ansible-role-java/blob/main/meta/argument_specs.yml) file for a description of the available variables.
-Similarly, descriptions and defaults for preset variables can be found in the `vars/` directory.
+Similarly, descriptions and defaults for preset variables can be found in the [vars/main.yml](https://github.com/antmelekhin/ansible-role-java/blob/main/vars/main.yml) file.

 Dependencies
 ------------